Pint of Science brings scientists out of the lab and in to your local pub

 Don’t Start a Fire! – The Kings

 Wildfires!
-Past, Present & Future – Margarita Tsakiridou (PhD Researcher)
+Past, Present and Future – Margarita Tsakiridou (PhD Researcher)

 Energy Crisis!
 What Energy Crisis? – Stuart Dick (PhD researcher, Geography)